sanogotech/smart-meter/README.md

 ![Smart Meter Solution and Addressed Problems](images/poster.png) Power consumers (users) cannot easily examine their consumption.
 It is very hard to manage their usage even when getting red bills with reminders.

+## Build & Run

+- *>mvn clean package* : to build
+- *>docker-compose up* --build : build docker images and containers and run containers
+- *>docker-compose stop* : stop the dockerized services
+- Each maven module has a Dockerfile.

+In docker-compose.yml file:

 ## 1. Objective

 The aim of the project is to make a green world, which is sustainable for many centuries with energy conservation, and make people’s life easy with managing expenditure for energy consumption.